 Global travel site Skyscanner provides a great example of how organic social learnings drove a successful advertising and PR campaign.
 Skyscanner came up with three creative concepts for a holiday campaign, then tested them on social media to judge the best direction.
 The winner was…none of them.
 Armed with this insight, the team went back to the drawing board to produce a more resonating campaign.
 While revisiting the data, they also used a small amount of ad spend to target specific focus groups and test once again.
-Learning from their results, Skyscanner created one of their most successful campaigns of 2016.
+Learning from their results, Skyscanner created one of their most successful campaigns.

 4. Forgetting your Lookalike Audience targeting